-Audiology services in the Speech and Audiology Department include testing, evaluation and therapy programs designed to improve the hearing abilities of patients of all ages.
-The highly experienced audiologists of Lima Memorial Rehabilitation all have doctorates (AuD or PhD) or master's degrees in the field, and offer the best care available for the diagnosis and treatment of hearing, speech and balance disorders.
+Audiology services in the Speech and Audiology Department include hearing testing, evaluation and therapy programs designed to improve the hearing abilities of patients of all ages.
+The highly-experienced audiologists of Lima Memorial Rehabilitation all have doctorates (AuD or PhD) or master's degrees in the field, and offer the best care available for the diagnosis and treatment of hearing, speech and balance disorders.

-- Hearing aid consultations, fitting, and dispensing: Wide range of hearing aid styles and technologies to best fit your needs
+- Hearing aid consultations, fitting, and dispensing: Wide range of hearing aid styles (including in-ear and invisible) and technologies to best fit your needs.

 - Videonystagmography (VNG) test of inner ear balance and central motor functions in collaboration with vestibular physical therapy for a comprehensive evaluation.